jimpames/MTOR-RENT-A-HAL-AI-ORCHESTRATION-COMMERCIAL-V2-ALGEBRAIC-not-hard-coded/README.md

 Disclaimer:

-You are being provided a first look.

 This code has never run on the N2NHU Labs Array - that is slated for Memorial Day.

-This code has ONLY been tested in Claude's docker.

 For support before  Memorial Day:
 - Consult your local Claude Opus 4.6 extended, standard $20 consumer license.